 Trade Forex Trading

-How Do I Analyze a Good Stop Loss Setting Percent?
+How Do You Analyze/Interpret a Good Stop Loss Setting Percent?

 Strategies of Setting Stop Loss In Trading

-Forex traders using a FX strategy must have mathematical calculations that calculate where the Stop-Loss order should be placed.
+Forex traders using a FX strategy must have mathematical calculations which calculate where the Stop-Loss order should be placed.

-A trader also can place a stop-loss according to the technical indicators used to set these stop loss orders.
+A trader also can place a stop-loss in accordance to the indicators used to set these stop loss orders.

-Certain technical indicators use mathematical equations to calculate where the stop losses should be set so as to provide an optimal exit point.
+Certain indicators use mathematical formulas to calculate where the stop losses should be set so as to provide an optimal exit point.

-These technical indicators can be used as the basis for setting these stop loss orders.
+These indicators can be used as the basis for setting these stop loss orders.

-Forex traders also place these stop loss orders according to a predetermined risk : reward ratio.
-This strategy of setting stoploss orders is dependent upon certain mathematical equations.
-For example, a ratio of 20 pips stop loss can be used by a fx trader if the trade position has potential to earn 40 pips in profit: this is a risk to reward ratio of 2:1
+Forex traders also place these stoploss order orders according to a predetermined risk : reward ratio.
+This strategy of setting stoploss orders depends upon certain mathematical formulas.
+For example, a ratio of 20 pips stop loss can be used by a fx trader if the trade transaction position has potential to earn 40 pips in profit: this is a risk : reward ratio of 2:1

-To set a stop loss it is better to use one of the following percentage% based methods:
+To set a stop loss it's better to use one of the following % based methods:

 Setting Stop Loss based on Percentage of Account Balance

-This stop loss order setting method is based on the percentage% of account balance that the trader is willing to risk.
+This stop loss order setting method is based on the % of account balance that the trader is willing to risk.

 If one is willing to risk 2% of account balance then the trader determines how far he will set the order level based on the open trade size which he has bought or sold.